Nainik2509/Vuexy-React-Next-Js/docs/guide/development/authentication.md

 We have created an Authentication context that returns all the necessary functions you might need to authenticate a user.

+## AuthGuard

+We have created a wrapper that checks for the authentication status and redirects user if not logged in.

+You can find the AuthGuard in `_app.tsx` file.

 ## Usage

 ```jsx